JakeBGitHub/RickandMortyWebApp/README.md

 `@app.route('/search/success_browser', methods=['GET', 'POST'])`
 `@app.route('/search/success_curl', methods=['GET'])`

 Searches for a specified character in the catalogue.
-Must specify both the character ID and name.
+The character ID and name must be specified.
 One can make a GET request to the https://www.rickandmortyapp.co.uk/search and fill in the form to execute the app route `/search/success_browser`.
 Or one can use the curl command:

 ```
 curl -i -H "Content-Type: application/json" -X GET -d '{"id":1, "name":"Rick Sanchez"}' https://www.rickandmortyapp.co.uk/search/success_curl